WHY VISIT THE UNITED ARAB EMIRATES

 - Hamour: local grouper fished in Gulf waters

-- Luqaimat: Crispy deep fried batter dumpling balls served with syrup
+- Luqaimat: Crispy deep-fried batter dumpling balls served with syrup

-- Ayran: a refereshing yoghurt drink
+- Ayran: a refreshing yogurt drink

-- Maqluba: dish of meat, rice, and fried vegetables placed in a pot, which is then flipped upside down when served
+- Maqluba: a dish of meat, rice, and fried vegetables placed in a pot, which is then flipped upside down when served

-- Thareed: stewed meat or vegetables served on flat bread
+- Thareed: stewed meat or vegetables served on flatbread

-- Stuffed Camel: broiled camel, well stuffed with lamb which in turn is stuffed with one or more than one chicken which are well stuffed with eggs rice and at times even with fish
+- Stuffed Camel: broiled camel, well stuffed with lamb which in turn is stuffed with one or more than one chicken which is well stuffed with eggs rice and at times even with fish

 - Khabees: sweet, toasted flour concoction